 Coombs test (antiglobulin test) is used to detect the presence of ‘incomplete’ Rh antibodies i.e. IgG antibodies capable of sensitizing RBCs but incapable of causing agglutination of RBCs (hemagglutination).
 The antiglobulin (Coombs) test was introduced by Coombs and colleagues in 1945.

 Anti-Rh antibodies are of IgG type, but they normally do not agglutinate Rh-positive RBCs (RBCs containing Rh antigen) so anti-Rh antibodies are also called incomplete antibodies as opposed to ‘complete’ IgM antibodies, which do agglutinate red cells.

 Complete vs. Incomplete Antibodies

 Red blood cells contain various antigens on their surface.
-RBC containing antigen A, B, and AB in its surface are designated as blood groups A, B, and AB respectively.
+RBC containing antigens A, B, and AB on its surface are designated as blood groups A, B, and AB respectively.
 Blood group ‘O’ does not contain both antigen ‘A’ and antigen ‘B’ on its surface.
 These blood group antigens are carbohydrate molecules.
 Our immune system usually makes IgM class of antibodies against carbohydrate antigen (as it gets no sufficient signals for class switching).
 These IgM antibodies (which are pentameric in nature) can bind specific antigens present on the surface of RBCs and can agglutinate RBC.
 So antibodies against ABO blood group antigens are called complete antibodies.

 RBC also contains another antigen on its surface, which is called the ‘Rh’ antigen.
 Rh antigens are protein in nature.
-When a person lacking Rh antigen (e.g. having negative blood group) is exposed to Rh antigen (during a blood transfusion or mother during delivery of children having positive blood group), his/her immune system makes antibodies against Rh antigen.
+When a person lacking Rh antigen (e.g. having a negative blood group) is exposed to Rh antigen (during a blood transfusion or mother during delivery of children having a positive blood group), his/her immune system makes antibodies against Rh antigen.
 As this Rh antigen is a protein, its exposure generates IgG (class switching occurs).